 - or to find an apartment you are interested in on their website, and then contact them for a viewing

-Summary: Call the companies, ask them on the phone for free flats with your parameters (area, room number, price), go to their office.
+Summary: Check out offers especially of the bigger companies.
+If possible go to their office and apply.
 Be friendly, make the employee wanting to help you.
 Bring a German speaker if necessary.

 2. Find your niche.

 Maybe you came to Berlin with the vision of living in one of the “great party districts” like Kreuzberg, Mitte, Neukölln, Friedrichshain etc., where all the cool clubs and hipster bars are.
 And there is nothing wrong with that, it’s just: A lot of other people want the same.

 So it might be useful to stand out a bit and take a look at some other areas that are usually missed out.